On the values of logarithmic residues along curves: Abstract

 \section{Abstract}

 We consider the germ of a reduced curve, possibly reducible.
 F.Delgado de la Mata proved that such a curve is Gorenstein if and only if its semigroup of values is symmetrical.
 We extend here this symmetry property to any fractional ideal of a Gorenstein curve.
-We then focus on the set of values of the module of \loga{} residues along plane curves, which determines the values of the Jacobian ideal thanks to our symmetry Theorem.
+We then focus on the set of values of the module of \loga{} residues along plane curves or complete intersection curves, which determines and is determined by the values of the Jacobian ideal thanks to our symmetry Theorem.
 Moreover, we give the relation with K\"ahler differentials, which are used in the analytic classification of plane branches.
 We also study the behaviour of \loga{} residues in an equisingular deformation of a plane curve.